What career opportunities do I have?

 (Dorothea Paetzold, DWD)

-The professional capabilities of a meteorologist are very diverse.
+The professional opportunities for a meteorologist are very diverse.
 The prospects of getting a job immediately after graduation are currently good.
-But you have to be ready to search for a place.
-Generally, you need a degree of local flexibility throughout your career.
+But you have to be prepared to look for work anywhere.
+In general, you need a certain amount of flexibility in terms of location throughout your professional career.

-No other "small subject" shows such publicity.
-The best known application of a meteorologist is probably the weather forecast.
-Potential employers in this field are national meteorological services (for example the German Meteorological Service, DWD) or private weather services but also aviation.
-Most clearly, the meteorologist is perceived in the media.
-But you can also work as an independent consulting meteorologist.
+No other "small subject" shows such a high level of publicity.
+The best known field of application of a meteorologist is probably weather forecasting.
+Potential employers in this professional field are national weather services (e.g. the German Weather Service, DWD) or private weather services but also aviation.
+The meteorologist is perceived most clearly in the media.
+However, one can also work as an independent consulting meteorologist.

-Most jobs are mainly at universities and non-university research institutions such as the Helmholtz Association of German Research Centers (this includes the KIT), the Max Planck Society or the Leibniz Association.
+Most jobs are at universities and non-university research institutions such as the Helmholtz Association of German Research Centres (which also includes the KIT), the Max Planck Society or the Leibniz Association.
 In addition to basic research, applied research is also carried out at these institutions.
-In most cases, employment at a research facility is linked to a doctorate.
-The doctoral degree then entitles you to apply for research grants and initiate your own research projects.
-At the moment, however, there are only a few permanent jobs in the German research landscape.
+In most cases, employment at a research institution is associated with a doctorate.
+The doctoral degree then entitles one to apply for research funds oneself and thus initiate one's own research projects.
+However, there are currently few permanent jobs in the German research landscape.
 Most jobs are project-bound and thus limited for a few years.

-Also, engineering firms or industrial companies are increasingly employing meteorologists - for example for the preparation of reports in the case of traffic accidents or wind power sites, the spread of pollutants, influences of urban development on air quality or heat load.
-Because of their in-depth knowledge in mathematics and physics and the experience in dealing with large amounts of data, find meteorologists in companies jobs that develop software or perform numerical simulations of any kind.
+Engineering offices or industrial companies are also increasingly employing meteorologists - for example to prepare expert reports on traffic accidents or on wind power sites, the spread of pollutants, the impact of urban development on air quality or heat pollution.
+Due to their sound knowledge of mathematics and physics and their experience in handling large amounts of data, meteorologists also find jobs in companies that develop software or carry out numerical simulations of all kinds.

-In the meantime, meteorologists are increasingly finding work at banks and (re)insurance companies.
+Meteorologists are now increasingly finding jobs in banks and (re)insurance companies.
 There they mainly deal with the risk assessment of natural and environmental disasters.